PierreGtch/approx-umap/README.md

 ## Description

-This package provides a class `ApproxUMAP` that allows for fast approximate projections of new data points in the target space.
+This package provides the classes `ApproxUMAP` and `ApproxAlignedUMAP` that allow for fast approximate projections of new data points in the target space.

 The `fit` and `fit_transform` methods of `ApproxUMAP` are nearly identical to those of `umap.UMAP`;